 Throughout the spring of 2019 I looked into speech therapy again and started reaching out to therapists who could help me win this war against stammering, as I saw it.
 I eventually found someone I could afford and who could conduct sessions online.

-Fighting my stammer was only making it worse.
+Fighting my stammer was only making things worse.

 I had seen speech therapy as the solution to my problem, but what I’ve learned is that it isn’t my stammer that’s the issue.
 It’s my mindset.
 My stammer isn’t a dark cloud or a monster and I’m not meant to fight or be at war with it.
 My stammer does not define me.
 It is only a small part of me.

 I began to realise how important it was to be gentle with my stammer.
-Fighting it was only making it worse.
+Fighting it was only making things worse.

 Perfect speech isn’t possible